-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Responses with the AIRs is compounded: the AIRs do not assess the cumulative impact of granting postponements to both Natref and SASOL Infrachem despite the fact that they are both located within the very same airshed.
-The AIR fails to provide a baseline health assessment of communities which will be affected by the granting of the postponement.
-Without knowing of the health status of vulnerable populations the report is of little use to the decision maker, who, as a result, cannot carry out the regulatory duties set out under AQA.
-Ms Angela Andrews Legal Resource Centre 27 Oct 2014 LRC Submission Sasol's compliance with the AIR regulations is detailed in Appendix B of the AIR.
-The analysis of the impact on human health, as prescribed by the AIR regulations, is presented in Section 5.1 of the AIR.
-The correct way to analyse the impact of emissions on human health is to sum the background concentrations of air pollutants and the predicted concentrations of air pollutants attributable to emissions from the stationary source (e.g. the Natref refinery) and assess the health impact of the combined pollutant concentrations (that is whether the combined pollutant concentrations result in air pollutant levels that exceed AAQS or is otherwise unhealthy).
-This is the procedure specifically required by the July 2014 National Air Quality Modelling Guidelines.
-Ms Angela Andrews Legal Resource Centre 27 Oct 2014 LRC Submission Compliance with the dispersion modelling regulations is detailed in Appendix B to the AIR.
-The analysis of emissions is placed in the context of prevailing air quality (the sum of all pollution, emanating from the applicant and all other sources), as measured by Sasol's ambient monitoring stations, and indicated in the graphs in Section 5.1.8 of the AIR.
+Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Responses and the predicted concentrations of air pollutants attributable to emissions from the stationary source (e.g. the Natref refinery) and assess the health impact of the combined pollutant concentrations (that is whether the combined pollutant concentrations result in air pollutant levels that exceed AAQS or is otherwise unhealthy).
+This is the procedure specifically required by the July 2014 National Air Quality Modeling Guidelines. monitoring stations, and indicated in the graphs in Section 5.1.8 of the AIR.
 A background air concentration is normally defined as that concentration which would result from air emission sources outside the chosen modelling domain.
 This concentration can, for instance, be estimated by analysing observed air concentrations for those wind directions when it is blowing towards the sources included in the modelling domain.
 In other words, the observation point would be upwind from the sources being simulated by the dispersion modelling.
-However, as used in the current investigation, background concentrations could also incorporate the contributions from air emission sources present in the modelling domain, but which were not

-Comments raised by stakeholders Stakeholder name Organisation/ Community Date Source Responses included in the dispersion simulations.
-For example, air emissions from vehicle tailpipes can significantly contribute to the local ambient $NO_2$ concentrations.
-Similarly, domestic fuel burning is known to contribute to airborne particulate air concentrations ( $PM{10}$ and $PM{2.5}$ ).
-Other industrial activities in and near the vicinity of the modelling domain may contribute significantly to ambient concentrations of $SO_2$ .
+However, as used in the current investigation, background concentrations could also incorporate the contributions from air emission sources present in the modelling domain, but which were not included in the dispersion simulations.
+For example, air emissions from vehicle tailpipes can significantly contribute to the local ambient NO 2 concentrations.
+Similarly, domestic fuel burning is known to contribute to airborne particulate air concentrations (PM 10 and PM 2.5 ).
+Other industrial activities in and near the vicinity of the modelling domain may contribute significantly to ambient concentrations of SO 2 .
 Although most of the sources of air emissions within the Sasol operation were included in the simulations (as detailed in Chapter 6 of the motivation reports), there remain some that were excluded, for instance fugitive emissions.
 It is expected that all of these emissions that were not part of the simulation emissions inventory, would add to the background concentration level which was considered and determined as discussed below.
 Since these sources are not neatly located for easy analysis of upwind contributions, the procedure normally adopted to estimate background air concentrations could not be followed.
-Instead, the "background" concentration was established by comparing the predicted air concentrations with the observed air concentrations.
+Instead, the "background' concentration was established by comparing the predicted air concentrations with the observed air concentrations.
 The background concentration as used in this application therefore corresponds to the observed concentration value at a monitoring site when the simulated value at this site reached a near zero value.
-In other words, the observed residual air concentration was assumed to arise from other sources in the modelling domain.
-With this method, the assumption is made that the model performs realistically and that the residual concentration determined this way is a good reflection of the emissions not included in the simulations.
-In an attempt to illustrate the model accuracy, the fractional bias was calculated for each monitoring station as described in Section 5.1.6.2 of the AIRs.
-This methodology has been prescribed by the US EPA (U.S. EPA 1992) as an acceptable manner to illustrate the validity of atmospheric dispersion model.
-Given the good model performance, as measure by the fractional bias, it is assumed that the background concentration obtained using this methodology is a reasonable estimate.
-1) AQA in section 30 and 45 2) Ms Angela Legal Resource 27 Oct 2014 LRC Submission As described in Appendix B of the AIR, Sasol has complied with the
+In other words, the observed residual air concentration was assumed to arise from other